Average Walking Speed By Age And Sex

 #4: Terrain

-The terrain can definitely affect your average walking speed.
+The terrain you are walking on can definitely affect your average walking speed.

 Additionally, walking on uneven, challenging terrain such as technical hiking trails, soft sand, or slippery and snowy roads can slow your average walking pace because you have to watch your footing and navigate obstacles.